torproject/tor/doc/HACKING/ReleasingTor.md

    1. Download the generated patches from the `Patches` stage.

+      Apply these patches to the `main` or `release` branch as appropriate.
+      (Version bumps apply to `maint`; anything touching the changelog should apply only to `main` or `release`.)

    2. For the ChangeLog and ReleaseNotes, you need to write a blurb at the top explaining a bit the release.

-   3. Review, modify if needed, and merged them upstream.
+   3. Review, modify if needed, and merge them upstream.

    4. Manually trigger the `maintained` job in the `Build` stage so the CI can build the tarballs without errors.